Dagur B. Eggertsson: Political career

-In 2010–14, Dagur formed a majority with The Best Party with Jón Gnarr as mayor but Dagur became the chairman of the City Executive Council.
+From 2010 to 2014, Dagur formed a majority with The Best Party with Jón Gnarr as mayor but Dagur became the chairman of the City Executive Council.

 On 31 May 2014, the Social Democratic Alliance in Reykjavík, with Dagur as lead candidate, won the single largest number of votes for the Reykjavík City Council in the 2014 Icelandic municipal elections.
 Dagur became the mayor of Reykjavík on 16 June 2014.

 Personal life

 Dagur grew up the Árbær district of Reykjavík.
 He is the son of Eggert Gunnarsson, a veterinarian, and Bergþóra Jónsdóttir, a biochemist.
 Dagur is married to Arna Dögg Einarsdóttir, a medical doctor.
 They have four children.